The Components of Sapience Explained

 Consciousness and the Mind Architecture

-Though I would love to explore this avenue more fully, I must treat it as a mere detour to provide a little more context.
+Though I would love to explore this avenue more fully, I must treat it as a mere detour to provide a little more context for the thesis of sapience.
 The field of scientific consciousness studies has been making considerable progress in the last decade.
-Once something no respectable psychologist would touch (only respectable philosophers*), the explanation of consciousness is starting to take shape.
+Once something no respectable psychologist would touch (only respectable philosophers), the explanation of consciousness is starting to take shape.
 Neuroscience has had a lot to do with this.
-It is now possible to identify areas of the brain that are actively participating in conscious awareness by subjects in fMRI and other imaging studies.
+It is now possible to identify areas of the brain that are actively participating in conscious awareness by subjects in fMRI and other neuroimaging studies.
 But for now the relevance is incidental to the main topic of sapience.
 The two concepts do go hand-in-hand, but, believe it or not, there is much more about sapience that I think needs to be grasped before consciousness (especially the big evolutionary question: what is it for?) can be better elucidated.

 Sapience is shown at the top as a relatively small part of what the brain is doing.
 But all activities of the brain do, indeed, eventually feed into this seemingly smaller activity.
 The flow arrow from the central region, labeled 'models of self & world', show that tacit knowledge about self and the world, which includes current states of both (short arrow pointing straight up in the middle), is available to the conscious/sapient mind which then uses this knowledge to perform executive functions, i.e. to guide intelligence and creativity in decision making.

-Most of our routine decisions do not require any awareness, nor strategic control (see my blog, "How does Hierarchical Control Systems Theory help us?" for a basic description of hierarchical control theory), and so are generated directly by the coordination level.
+Most of our routine decisions do not require any awareness, nor strategic control, and so are generated directly by the coordination level.
 You know the experience of driving a car.
 You hardly think about controlling it and only need to be keenly engaged (conscious) when a surprising event occurs.
 Indeed, most of our daily activities do not need supervision by conscious/sapient awareness.
 Most can be handled nicely by lower level intelligence(s).

 When we are conscious we (our brains) are either involved in intentional thinking, attending to novelty or semantic salience in the environment, or are simply aware of spontaneous thoughts (as in day dreaming).
 The latter is arguable as far as consciousness is concerned, but most of us, when we snap out of a day dream, have a memory of what we were thinking.
-These conscious moments play an important role in sapience in that they trigger the judgment process.
-The latter activates lower level (subconscious) processes that are responsible for 'running' the models and engaging the tacit concepts.
-Judgments come forth, generally without conscious awareness as we experience their effects on our decisions and behaviors.
-Now consciousness has access to those effects and this awareness helps encode them into working memory and short-term memory for later integration.
+These conscious moments play an important role in sapience in that they trigger what I call a second-order judgment process.
+That is, the judgment processor is activated to make judgments about the judgments themselves.
+We are generally conscious of our decisions (made at the subconscious level) after the fact and we are aware of the effects those decisions have on the situation (the results in the environment and on ourselves).
+This awareness is fed back to the subconscious mind where it can be used to modify or alter the models if our results were less than favorable, for example.

 Judgment